artefactory/train-fastai-custom-aiplatform/README.md

 We specified a few parameters here:
   - The name of the job
-  - The type of scaling we want, BASIC_GPU here
+  - The type of scaling you want, BASIC_GPU here
-  - The region we want our running machine to be
+  - The region you want your running machine to be
-  - The URI of our custom container, that contains our training code
+  - The URI of your custom container stored in GCR, that contains the training code
   - Training arguments, that have been defined in the args_getter.py file

 These training arguments are not all necessary if they have a default value, but allow you to customize the training of your model.
 They can be specified after the "-- \" when running your command:
-  - --lang: The language of our dataset, to choose among "en", "fr", "ja", "ko" and "zh" (default = "fr")
+  - --lang: The language of your dataset, to choose among "en", "fr", "ja", "ko" and "zh" (default = "fr")
   - --bucket-name: The name of your bucket on GCS
   - --model-dir: The name of the directory to store your trained model on GCS
   - --drop-mult: The value of the Drop-Multiplier to decrease risk of overfitting (default = 0.3)
   - --batch-size: The size of text batches to be processed at the same time during model's fitting (default = 16)
   - --epochs: The number of epochs to train your model during each cycle of fitting (default = 8)
   - --bw: The type of pretrained LM you want to use (forward or backward).
-Specify '--bw' if you want to use a backward model, nothing otherwise.
+Specify '--bw' if you want to use a backward model, nothing otherwise (you can see in the GCS bucket if a backward LM is available for the language you want to work on)

 The training might take some time depending on the training arguments you chose (especially the number of epochs)